Training Competency and Evaluation Strategy

 Evaluation of trainers and training materials

-Alongside the evaluation of learning from the training the WSCB also needs to ensure that training is delivered to the highest standard.
+Alongside the evaluation of learning from the training the WSCP also needs to ensure that training is delivered to the highest standard.
 We currently have a large training pool of professionals who deliver the training within their area of expertise, with delivery being supported by the Training Officer.
 Each trainer has one live observation of delivery a year, with written feedback being given, highlighting areas of strength as well as areas for development.
 This process allows trainers to reflect on their own delivery skills and knowledge, away from the training room.